jessthebp/is-website-seo-friendly/readme.md

-## This is a work in progress node package to do some of my more reguar SEO tasks.
+# is-website-seo-friendly
+does a basic automated seo audit of the page in question

+work in progress